Excel Is Obsolete – Here Are the Top 2 Excel Alternatives from R and Python

-For selected groups of problems buying Salesforce or Anaplan might be a solution.
-But still, most companies are going to keep some custom spreadsheets they use as tools.
+For selected groups of problems purchasing Salesforce or Anaplan might be a solution.
+Regardless, most companies are going to keep some custom spreadsheets they use as tools.
 Tableau or Power BI may seem like attractive options, but they do not offer a solution since one of the most crucial functionalities of these spreadsheet tools is adding and modifying the data.
-Another problem with BI tools is that they mean similar chaos as spreadsheets for larger deployments.
+Furthermore, just like spreadsheets, BI tools carry the risk of creating chaos in larger deployments.

 An ideal solution would provide for rapid development, validation of correctness, extendibility, and adjustability while keeping the same reactive model as Excel.
 There exist two main alternatives, which fit better into this contemporary landscape than spreadsheets – Shiny and Dash.